| Upcoming Hearings | Tracked Legislation |

 | LD 1658 |

-An Act To Preserve And Strengthen The Fund For A Healthy Maine THIS BILL IS ON THE APPROPRIATIONS TABLE.
+An Act To Preserve And Strengthen The Fund For A Healthy Maine ON APPROPRIATIONS TABLE.
 This bill, beginning January 5, 2026, increases the cigarette excise tax rate by 50 mills, changing the rate per pack of 20 cigarettes from $2 to $3, and the rate per cigarette from 10¢ to 15¢. |

 | LD 1677 |